Developing a protocol and conducting qualitative research to identify what good employment support for people with epilepsy should look like.

 Epilepsy Action has a budget of £20,000 for this work.

-Proposals outlining your approach, personnel and costs should be submitted to firstname.lastname@example.org before 12th March 2018
+Proposals outlining your approach, personnel and costs should be submitted to firstname.lastname@example.org before 12 noon on 12th March 2018

 Proposals should include: